buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_5_5_Build_with_Anchor_PDAs.md

 The `has_one` constraint is used to restrict closing the account - the `reviewer` account must match the `reviewer` on the Movie Review account.

 We're all done!
 Test it out, it'll behave the same as the old native movie review program.
-You can compare with the solution code [here](https://beta.solpg.io/631b39c677ea7f12846aee8c) if something goes wrong :)
+You can compare with the solution code [here](https://beta.solpg.io/63184c17bb7e0b5f4ca6dfa5) if something goes wrong :)

-#### 🚢 Ship challenge
-Now it’s your turn to build something independently.
-Because we're starting with very simple programs, yours will look almost identical to what we just created.
-It's useful to try and get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.

-1. Write a new program that initializes a `counter` account and set the `count` field using the instruction data argument passed into the instruction
-2. Implement `initialize`, `increment` and `decrement` instructions
-3. Following what we did in the demo, write tests for each instruction
-4. Use `anchor deploy` to deploy your program.
-If you’re up for it, write a script like we’ve done previously to send transactions to your newly deployed program, then use Solana Explorer to look at the program logs.

-As always, get creative with these challenges and take them beyond the basic instructions if you want - and have fun!

-Try to do this independently if you can!
-But if you get stuck, feel free to reference the `solution-decrement` branch of [this repository](https://github.com/Unboxed-Software/anchor-counter-program/tree/solution-decrement).